-While the Federal Emergency Management Agency, the American Red Cross, and the Centers for Disease Control and Prevention all provide emergency-supply checklists, those lists can be intimidating in their breadth and their specificity.
+Though the Federal Emergency Management Agency, the American Red Cross, and the Centers for Disease Control and Prevention all provide emergency-supply checklists, those lists can be intimidating in their breadth and their specificity.
 In reality, for the most part you can assemble an emergency kit out of stuff you’d use anyway and may already own.
-There’s never a bad time to get prepared for a crisis by stocking up on gear and organizing it so you know exactly where it is when you need it most.
-We did 120 hours of research and tested nearly 100 different products to come up with 30 products that will be indispensable in case of a natural disaster, and helpful in everyday life, too.
+There’s never a bad time to prepare for a crisis by stocking up on gear and organizing it so you know exactly where it is when you need it most.
+We did 120 hours of research and tested nearly 100 different products to come up with 30 products that will be indispensable in case of a natural disaster—and helpful in everyday life, too.

 If you’re starting from scratch, picking up these 12 essentials will get you a best-on-the-block kit at a price affordable for almost any household (about $300 as of this writing): a long-term, heavy-duty water storage container, water purification tablets, energy bars, a quality first-aid kit, a reliable emergency radio, face masks, an excellent lantern and headlamp, a backup emergency candle, a whistle, a power inverter for the car, and a sturdy container to store everything.
 In addition to 18 other pieces of gear that would be useful in any disaster scenario, we’ve also outlined a few important considerations to keep in mind for specific disasters such as earthquakes, hurricanes, and wildfires.

 Of course, disaster prep is about more than just buying stuff.
 Develop a simple communication plan with your family so you know where to meet and who to call (ideally, someone out of state) if power and cell service go down.
 Find out if a comprehensive emergency-training class is happening in your area (you can attend at no cost).
-Participate in community events such as the ShakeOut earthquake drills coming up on October 15, 2015.
+Participate in community events such as the ShakeOut earthquake drills held each October.
 Take a first-aid course.
 Mark your calendar to review and refresh your emergency kit once a year.
 And then sleep easier knowing that you’ll be ready to take care of yourself and your family if disaster strikes.

 Kalee Thompson is a California-based science journalist who has reported extensively on natural disasters and survival skills.
 She has written about earthquake risk and wildfire tragedy for Popular Mechanics and discussed drought and power grid failures for Popular Science, where she is a contributing editor.
 Thompson has participated in National Guard and Coast Guard survival-training exercises and investigated the physical and psychological aspects of cold-weather survival in her nonfiction book, Deadliest Sea.
 A proud graduate of Los Angeles’s CERT program, she recently loaned out her living room for her block’s first Map Your Neighborhood meeting.